Dev-LucasLima/microservice-example/README.md

      - Gmail documentation to create App Password: [here](https://support.google.com/mail/answer/185833)
    - Update the `application.properties` file in the `email-service` with your SMTP connetion details.

-   > [!WARNING]
+> [!IMPORTANT]
 > If you want other mail server, consult documentation this mail server to configure the `application.properties`

 5. **Build the Project:**